vivaria/edisonrul.ing/docs/source/cards/t/tadpole.md

 ### Card Rulings

-●If you choose to activate the effect of “T.A.D.P.O.L.E.”, it can be chained to.
+*   If you choose to activate the effect of “T.A.D.P.O.L.E.”, it can be chained to.
 If you activate the effect, you must add “T.A.D.P.O.L.E.(s)” to your hand.